-First, OxyContin is a prescription drug that’s considered a controlled substance by the DEA in the U.S. This means that it does have a high potential for abuse and addiction.
-OxyContin is the brand name for oxycodone in its pure form, and it’s an extended-release version of the drug.
-This means that it can be used to treat around-the-clock pain, rather than used as an as-needed pain treatment.
+OxyContin is a prescription drug that’s considered a Schedule II controlled substance by the Drug Enforcement Administration.
+This fact means that it does have a high potential for abuse and addiction.
+OxyContin is the brand name for oxycodone and it’s an extended-release version of the drug, meaning that it can be used to treat around-the-clock pain, rather than used as an as-needed pain treatment.

-It does do well for treating pain, but with OxyContin people often abuse it and try to get the full effects of this time-release drug all at one time.
+With OxyContin, people often abuse it and try to get the full effects of this time-release drug all at once.
 This can occur by taking it in ways other than how it’s prescribed, such as crushing it and snorting it, or dissolving it in a liquid and injecting it.
-This creates a euphoric high, and thus the common abuse of OxyContin.
-Oxycodone can also be taken in immediate-release formulations and is often included in combination drugs like Percocet, which contain the oxycodone as well as acetaminophen.
+This creates a euphoric high, and thus the reason for common abuse of OxyContin.

 So, is OxyContin an opiate or opioid?
 We can say both, but in if we’re following the strictest definition of this terminology, Oxycontin is a semi-synthetic opiate.

-Since OxyContin is an opiate or opioid, it has all the risks of these drugs including the potential for respiratory depression, addiction, and physical dependence.
+Since OxyContin is an opiate/opioid, it has all the risks of these drugs including the potential for respiratory depression, addiction and physical dependence.

 While OxyContin is considered an opiate, the structure is different to an extent, so it isn’t detected by a standard opiate test unless it’s taken in very high doses.
-A standard opiate test strip would show drugs like morphine and codeine at much lower doses, and oxycodone at an extremely high level only.
-Low levels of OxyContin usually aren’t going to be picked up in a urine test, although even if not, they may be picked up in hair testing.
+A standard opiate test strip would show drugs like morphine and codeine at much lower doses, and oxycodone only at an extremely high level.
+Low levels of OxyContin usually aren’t going to be detected in a urine test, but they may be picked up in hair testing.